contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/04_publish/03_publish/04_documentation.md

 # Download your API's documentation

-APISpark provides a way for you to download documentation for web APIs.
+Restlet Cloud provides a way for you to download documentation for web APIs.
 This way you can, for example, host the documentation on your own website. <!--Documentation is provided for download in a number of different formats.-->

 ## Add new documentation for download